agleiss/surev/README.md

-# predictive accuracy and explained variation in Cox regression
+# Predictive accuracy and explained variation in Cox regression

 The measures of predictive accuracy and explained variation in Cox regression presented in Schemper and Henderson 2000 and also dealt with in Schemper 2003